paolocarta/openshift-pipelines-workshop/README.md

 If you want to test the pipeline triggering via webhooks you should register a webhook in your forked repo.
 The Webhook should point to your listener's route.

-In order to get the route execute this command in the namespace basic-spring-boot-cicd (You should be there by default):
+In order to get the route execute this command in the namespace basic-spring-boot-cicd-$GITHUB_USER (You should be there by default):

 ```shell
 oc get route webhook-listener -ojsonpath='{.spec.host}'